kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **Alpha scope**

-Alpha fully resolves the design around **driver-side placement** and the **structured-parameters approach** described above.
+Alpha fully resolves the design around driver-side placement and the structured-parameters approach described above.
 Claims do not control lock-setting behavior in alpha: any compatible claim may establish the initial lock on a clean device.
 Claim-side lock-setting policy (for example, `CanSetLock`/`NeverSetLock`) is deferred to [Future Enhancements](#future-enhancements).

-In other words, alpha standardizes **driver-declared compatibility keys**, a **scheduler-recognized structured-parameters contract**, and **correct lock enforcement / packing behavior** — but intentionally stops short of lock-aware fairness, lock-breaking policy, or preemption semantics.
+In other words, alpha standardizes driver-declared compatibility keys, a scheduler-recognized structured-parameters contract, and correct lock enforcement / packing behavior — but intentionally stops short of lock-breaking preemption semantics.

 **Alpha limitations**

-Alpha provides **correct lock enforcement** and **better packing**, but it does not provide lock-aware fairness or lock-breaking semantics.
+Alpha provides correct lock enforcement and better packing, but it does not provide lock-breaking preemption.
 A lower-priority Pod may continue holding a device lock even when the device still has nominal capacity and a higher-priority Pod needs the same device with a different affinity value.
 In that case the higher-priority Pod may remain unschedulable